rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <br>

-  #### TQL Keywords<br>
+  #### TQL Clauses and Operators<br>

-  You use the following keywords in your MATCH statements to add conditions and filter data that is returned from your TQL query:
+  Use the following clauses and operators in your MATCH statements to filter Technopedia data:

   * WHERE <br>
   Use the WHERE condition to filter results. <br>
   `MATCH (s:SOFTWARE_PRODUCT) WHERE s.product = "Office"  RETURN s` <br>
-  Return software products where the name field is equal to 'Office'. <br>
+  Return software products where the product field is equal to 'Office'. <br>

   * AND <br>
   Use the AND clause to add an addtional filter.<br>
   `MATCH (s:SOFTWARE_PRODUCT) WHERE s.product = "Office" AND s.family = "HealthMatics"  RETURN s` <br>
-  Return software products where name is Office and the family is HealthMatics. <br>
+  Return software products where product name is Office and the family is HealthMatics. <br>

   * OR <br>
   Use the OR clause to  return either one of two condtions. <br>